microsoft/FluidFramework/tools/bundle-size-tools/README.md

 Assumptions

-- Monorepo that produces some number of packages.
+- Monorepo that produces one or more packages.
 - Packages in the repository only produce one bundle that is going to be analyzed by bundle-size-tools.
 - CI builds run and store artifacts in Azure DevOps.